isc-alberto-gonzalez/getting-and-cleaning-data-course-project/README.md

  The datasets has as datasource the files downloaded from the url https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip ; The files used are :subject_train.txt ,y_train.txt,x_train.txt,subject_test.txt,y_test.txt,x_test.txt and features.txt.

-The dataset includes the following files:
+The files added to the dataset are the files:

 - 'README.txt'